Amey-Thakur/8086-ASSEMBLY-LANGUAGE-PROGRAMS/README.md

 **Why this repository exists:**

-- **Knowledge Preservation**: To maintain organized access to tested assembly programs beyond the classroom.
+- 💾 **Knowledge Preservation**: To maintain organized access to tested assembly programs beyond the classroom.
-- **Continuous Learning**: To support lifelong learning by enabling easy revisitation of fundamental 8086 concepts.
+- 🔄 **Continuous Learning**: To support lifelong learning by enabling easy revisitation of fundamental 8086 concepts.
-- **Academic Documentation**: To authentically document my learning journey through 8086 assembly programming.
+- 📝 **Academic Documentation**: To authentically document my learning journey through 8086 assembly programming.
-- **Community Contribution**: To provide a structured and verified code reference for fellow engineering students.
+- 🤝 **Community Contribution**: To provide a structured and verified code reference for fellow engineering students.

+> [!TIP]
-All programs in this repository were developed, verified, and documented by me during my undergraduate studies (2018-2022) to master the 8086 architecture.
+> All programs in this repository were developed, verified, and documented during my undergraduate studies (2018-2022) to master the 8086 architecture.

 ---

 <!-- FEATURES -->
-## Features
+## ✨ Features

 | Feature | Description |
 |---------|-------------|